-How to balance time, costs and development risk when choosing the appropriate dosage form for your first-in-human Phase I trials?
+Balancing time, cost and development risk when choosing the appropriate dosage form for your first-in-human Phase I trials

 Amidst escalating development costs, increased molecule attrition and reduced R&D productivity the general philosophy in the last decade for first-in-human (FIH) studies has been to “go simple” and use rudimentary fit-for-purpose/phase formulations.
 A major benefit of this strategy is to minimize the upfront CMC investment, which (in theory) will reduce the time and cost of generating initial clinical data to characterize safety, tolerability, pharmacokinetics and pharmacodynamics.
 As such, many FIH drug products are therefore simple formats, such as solutions, suspensions, powder-in-bottle or powder-in-capsule, which require minimal development investments and can be prepared in a compounding pharmacy or basic manufacturing or dispensing processes.